BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 Determine if the user can update a specific model.

-The `update` method, correspond to the routes:
+The `update` method corresponds to the following routes:

 <code-group>